Document Authentication & Legalization

 Contact our friendly staff to discuss your shipping options.

-The legalization portion of the process ranges from 1 day to 4 weeks depending on the embassy or consulate involved.
+Legalization: If diplomatic legalization is required, the process ranges from 1 day to 4 weeks depending on the embassy or consulate involved.
 Some diplomatic missions do offer a rush service option and others do not.
 In order to give you a specific processing timeline, we would need to know more about what type of documents you have and where they will be used.

 To find out how long it will take to authenticate and legalize your documents, contact our friendly experts.